Rules Of Engagement

 A hopefully smart look at the frequently not-smart discussion around boundaries and inclusion.

 So let's say I say something and it hurts your feelings or makes you feel belittled and excluded.
 Now, let's say you tell me about it.
 Now let's pretend I say something like "oh my God, I'm so sorry, tell me more."
 And then let's pretend that you tell me more, and I listen, and apologize, and the next time we interact, when I have a chance to say the thing that hurt your feelings and belittled you and made you feel excluded, I don't.
 I say something else.
-And then let's say that later, I check in to see if that interaction was more amenable, and if there are any further adjustments I need to make.
+And then let's say that later, I check in to see if that interaction was more amenable to you, and if there are any further adjustments I need to make.

-You'd probably decide that, based on this exchange, that I care about your feelings and your inclusion, and, by extension, I care about you.
+You'd probably decide that, based on this exchange, I care about your feelings and your inclusion, and, by extension, I care about you.

 Or let's say we're on the subway in rush hour and it's a little crowded on the car, and I step on your toes.
 Say you tell me about it in this sort of fashion: "Ow!" or "Youch!" or "Gadfreys!
 My toes!"
 Now let's pretend that I respond by getting my foot off of your toes, and apologizing, and asking how bad the hurt was.
 And if the hurt is bad, maybe I even help you get to some medical care.
 And the next week when we see each other on the subway, you notice that I watch where I step.